Table of contents

 Benefits of using IPv6

-IPv6 is the future of the internet.
+IPv6 plays a critical role in the future growth of the Internet, particularly as networks scale beyond IPv4’s limits.
 We will need to transition to IPv6 sooner or later, and when we do, we will not need to worry about IP address exhaustion due to numerous unique addresses available.
 At the moment, this is the most significant problem that the IPv4 infrastructure faces.

 The benefits: